 Location: Christchurch

-Lincoln University
+8. Lincoln University

 Lincoln University is the place to be if you want a specialized education.
 Located in the scenic countryside near Christchurch, it has a rich history that dates back to 1878.
 Originally focused on agriculture, Lincoln remains New Zealand’s leading land-based university today.
-Currently, they have thirteen research centers and eight farms.
+Currently, they have thirteen research centres and eight farms.

 The programs in agriculture, environmental science, and land management are highly regarded.
 Students appreciate the supportive community and practical learning opportunities available.
 Christchurch, just a short distance away, offers plenty of shopping, dining, and recreational options.